TariqAHassan/BioVida/README.md

 Notes:

    1. This library is still in *pre-alpha*.
-Therefore, the procedures that power the above code snippet are still being refined and improved.
+That is, formal unit testing has not yet been implemented. **Until unit testing is implemented, the reliability of this library cannot be assured**.

-   2. The model has been trained and validated using a total of 20,000 images, synthesized from a collection of ~1,500 CT and *structural* MRI scans.
+   2. The model has been trained and validated to detect two kinds of problems: arrows in the image and 'grids' of images.
+This was performed using a total of 20,000 images, synthesized from a collection of ~1,500 CT and *structural* MRI scans.

-   3. While the model will likely generalize to x-ray and ultrasound images, it has not been tested.
-In the future, the model will be explictly trained on these types of images.
+   3. While the model will likely generalize to x-ray and ultrasound images, this has not been formally tested.
+In the future, the model will be explicitly trained on these types of images.

-   4. **For images which are not grayscale, such a photographs, fMRI and PET scans, the model is almost certian to provide completely erronous predictions**.
+   4. *For images which are not grayscale, such a photographs, fMRI and PET scans, the model is almost certain to provide completely erroneous predictions*.

 ------------------------------------------------------------------------